stephaneguerrier/pempi/README.md

 # `cape` Overview

-The ContionAl Prevalence Estimation (cape) package, allows to estimate and build confidence intervals for proportions, from random samples and census data with participation bias.
-Measurement errors in the form of false positive and false negative are also included the the inferential procedure.
-The cape package also contains code for simulation studies and sensitivity analysis reported in the companion paper Guerrier et al. (2022)
+The ContionAl Prevalence Estimation (cape) package, allows to estimate and build confidence intervals for proportions, from random or stratified samples and census data with participation bias.
+Measurement errors in the form of false positive and false negative are also included in the inferential procedure.
+The cape package also contains code for simulation studies and sensitivity analysis reported in the companion paper Guerrier et al. (2022), as well as the Austrian dataset on COVID-19 prevalence in November 2020.

 # Remark on notation